KhalilHen/pt_pick_up_platform/README.md

-# PT Pick Up Platform
+#  Pick Up Platform

 ## Overview
-PT Pick Up Platform is a mobile application for customers to order there favorite food at different restaurants.
+Pick Up Platform is a mobile application for customers to order there favorite food at different restaurants.
 With this app, users can seamlessly browse restaurants, place orders, track order status, and manage their order history.

 ## Key Features
 - 🍽️ **Multi-Restaurant Ordering**